Shahryar Mirza: Early years

 Shahryar was born a few months before his grandfather, Emperor Akbar's death in 1605.
-His mother was either a concubine or Jagat Gosain.

-In the 16th year of Jahangir's reign, Shahryar married Mihr-un-nissa Begum, the daughter of his step-mother Nur Jahan by her first marriage to Sher Afghan.
-Shahryar and Mihr-un-nissa had a daughter Arzani Begum.
+In 1621, Shahryar married Mihr-un-nissa Begum (also known as Banu, Bahu or Ladli Begum), the daughter of his potentate and domineering step-mother Nur Jahan by her first marriage to Sher Afghan.
+Shahryar and Mihr-un-nissa had a daughter Arzani Begum (also known as Lardili or Wali Begum), born on 4 September 1623.

 At Nur Jahan's request, he was given the pargana of Dholpur and its fort from Jahangir which Prince Khurram wanted for himself.
 He appointed Daria Khan, an Afghan, as its in-charge.
 This led to a skirmish between Nur Jahan's appointed in-charge Sharifu-l-Mulk, who was a servant of both Shahryar and Daria Khan.
 Sharifu-l-Mulk arrived on the scene shortly, and tried to force himself into the fort.

 On October 13, 1625, Jahangir appointed Shahryar as Governor of Thatta.
 Sharif-ul Mulk carried out the administration as the Deputy of the Prince.

-Reign (1627 -1628)
+Reign (1627–1628)

 After the death of his father Jahangir on 28 October 1627, Shahryar, as Nur Jahan desired, ascended to the Mughal throne, but for only three months.
 Since he was in Lahore at the time, he immediately took over the imperial treasury and distributed over 70 lakh rupees among old and new noblemen to secure his throne.
 Meanwhile, on the death of the Emperor, Mirza Baisinghar, son of the late Prince Daniyal, fled to Lahore and joined Shahryar.

 Soon, near Lahore, Shahryar's forces met those of Asaf Khan, (father of Mumtaz Mahal), who wanted his son-in-law Shah Jahan to ascend the throne, and had already proclaimed Dawar Bakhsh as Emperor near Agra, as a stop-gap arrangement to save the throne for Shah Jahan.
 Shahryar lost the battle and fled into the fort, where the next morning he was presented in front of Dawar Baksh, who placed him in confinement and two to three days later had him blinded by Asaf Khan, thus bringing his short reign to a tragic end.
 It is said that Shahryar also had a form of leprosy due to which he had lost all his hair including his eyebrows and eyelashes.

-Shahryar Mirza as a Poet
+Poetry

-Like all Mughal princes, Shahryar also had training in poetry and, after he was blinded towards the end of his life, he wrote a poignant verse titled, Bi Gu Kur Shud didah-i-Aftab.
+Like all Mughal princes, Shahryar had training in poetry.
+Towards the end of his life, while blind, he wrote a poignant verse titled Bi Gu Kur Shud didah-i-Aftab.